 Choose your software

-As you begin to tackle your storyboard, you must decide whether you will do it by hand using storyboard templates or with software.
+As you begin to tackle your storyboard, you must decide whether you will do it by hand using storyboard templates or software with digital storyboards.
 Using a software will allow you to upload your storyboard drawings and images while also adding details on composition.
-Check out the video below to see how effective and intuitive using the StudioBinder storyboarding app can be.
+Check out the video below to see how effective and intuitive creating a storyboard in the StudioBinder storyboarding app can be.

 How to create a simple storyboard • Subscribe on YouTube